comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% docs column__has_completed_subscription_quiz %}

 The customer has completed the subscription quiz to update their subscription preferences, size, and portions.

 {% enddocs %}

+# Dim Preselector Versions

+{% docs column__pk_dim_preselector_versions %}

+The unique id of the rows in Dim Preselector Versions.

+{% enddocs %}

+{% docs column__full_commit_sha %}

+The full commit sha for the model version that was used to generate the output.

+{% enddocs %}

+{% docs column__short_commit_sha %}

+The short commit sha for the model version that was used to generate the output.

+{% enddocs %}

+{% docs column__source_model_version_first_used_at %}

+The first time the model version was used to generate the output.

+{% enddocs %}

+{% docs column__source_model_version_latest_used_at %}

+The latest time the model version was used to generate the output.

+{% enddocs %}

+{% docs column__preselector_version_number %}

+An arbitrary version number that is assigned to that commit_sha.
+Calculated using the row number when sorting by the source_model_version_first_used_at column in ascending order.
+It is therefore possible that the version numbers don't match up exactly with all commit_shas in the preselector project, especially if there are multiple commits in a single day.

+{% enddocs %}